Joseph DiCarlo: MBM scandal and expulsion

-On August 13, 1976 a grand jury indicted DiCarlo and fellow Senator Ronald C. Mackenzie on charges that they extorted $40,000 from a consulting company.
+On August 13, 1976, a grand jury indicted DiCarlo and fellow Senator Ronald MacKenzie on charges that they extorted $40,000 from a consulting company.
 According to the indictment, DiCarlo and Mackenzie threatened McKee-Berger-Mansueto, Inc. (MBM), the consulting company supervising construction of the University of Massachusetts Boston campus at Columbia Point, with an unfavorable report from the legislative committee investigating their contract unless they were paid.
 DiCarlo and Mackenzie were charged with violating the Hobbs Act, which forbids extortion by public officials, and the Travel Act, which forbids crossing state lines for the purpose of extortion.
 On February 25, 1977, DiCarlo and Mackenzie were found guilty after a 23-day trial.
 He was sentenced to one year in prison and fined $5,000.

 On February 28, DiCarlo resigned as Majority Leader.
 He was succeeded by William M. Bulger.
 Despite his conviction, DiCarlo maintained his innocence and refused to resign his Senate seat.
 On April 1, the Senate Ethics Committee recommended that DiCarlo be expelled from the Senate.
 On April 4 the Senate voted 28 to 8 to expel DiCarlo.
 It was the first time in the Senate's 196-year history that a member had been expelled.
 After his expulsion, DiCarlo announced that he would run in the special election to regain his seat.
 He lost the Democratic primary to Frank J. Mastrocola, Jr., a 24-year-old one-term Alderman from Everett who ran on the slogan "If DiCarlo Wins, Massachusetts Loses".

 Post-political life

 DiCarlo served nine months at the Federal Correctional Institution in Allenwood.
 After his release from prison, DiCarlo was unable to find employment for six months.
 Rather than work at his family's North End furniture store, he eventually accepted a job with a Revere construction company.
 He started out hauling wheelbarrows of cement, but was later moved to doing estimates.

 On April 7, 1980, DiCarlo testified before the Special Commission Concerning State and County Buildings (also known as the Ward Commission after its chairman, John William Ward).
 He admitted to accepting $11,500 from MacKenzie in exchange for altering the report on MBM.

-DiCarlo died on October 22, 2020 of cancer.
+DiCarlo died on October 22, 2020, of cancer.